 - Consent Note:

-Enrollment is restricted to current MHS, ScM, DrPH, PhD, and ScD degree students in the Department of Epidemiology only.
+Course is restricted to MHS, ScM, DrPH, PhD, and ScD students in the Cardiovascular and Clinical Epidemiology Track in the Department of Epidemiology only.

 - For consent, contact: